Tencent seeks the best indies for Games Without Borders Awards

 “Running this contest was a way of supporting indie developers globally and identifying standout talent and projects,” Zhu said.
 “For the international side, it also had a benefit of acting as a form of cultural exchange.”

-A cultural exchange is timely because international tensions rose during the administration of Donald Trump and they haven’t improved much under Joseph Biden.
+A cultural exchange is timely because international tensions rose during the administration of ex-President Donald Trump and they haven’t improved much under President Joe Biden.

 Zhu said the company plans to focus on the products and teams participating in the competition.
-In the future, as a part of our community, the participating teams will have the opportunity to

-participate in various promotional activities.
+In the future, as a part of our community, the participating teams will have the opportunity to participate in various promotional activities.
 Ultimately, the goal is to promote the diversity of games around the world.

 Prizes